A trip to Japan is an opportunity to immerse yourself in culture and cinematic regions, with these answers to common questions helping you to do so.

 As a guest, you can watch and learn about the customs and traditional proceedings.

-Japanese Matsuri, or festivals, are lively and colorful, and if you visit at the right time, you can join in on the fun of the following iconic Matsuri:
+Japanese matsuri, or festivals, are lively and colorful, and if you visit at the right time, you can join in the fun of the following iconic matsuri:

-Japan's modern transportation offers easy ways to get around the country, and planes, trains, private transfers, and boats are among the best ways to travel.
+Japan's modern transportation offers easy ways to get around the country, and planes, trains, private transfers, and boats are among the best ways to do so.